michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 Extensions are small snippets of code that extend the functionality of the VSCode editor in some way.
 We will see an example of using the ESlint extension in the next section.

 1. To add extensions to VSCode, open up VSCode and press `Ctrl + Shift + X`.
-1. The window that pops open may be a bit small, so hover over the edge and pull it to the right to expand it a bit.
+1. The window that pops open maybe a bit small, so hover over the edge and pull it to the right to expand it a bit.
 This will let you see the images and more info about extensions.
-1. Some basic recommended extensions : `eslint, open in browser, Debugger for Chrome, html snippets, prettier`
+1. Some basic recommended extensions: `eslint, open in browser, Debugger for Chrome, html snippets, prettier`

 We will be using ESlint in the next section so make sure you grab that one, but you can read info about the other ones in VSCode.

 ### Linters and ESlint

 One of the most important tools you will need is a linter.
-This section will help you get that set up.
+This section will help you get that setup.

 #### What is a Linter?
 A linter is a program or tool that will scour your code looking for common syntax errors and alert you to them right away.
 This helps you immensely since you do not have to wait for your programs to run first before finding the bugs.